pythagoraskitty/command_line_chatbot/README.md

 # Command Line Chat Bot

+The README below is currently copied directly from [atomic14/command_line_chatbot](https://github.com/atomic14/command_line_chatbot) and so needs to be updated for this repo...

+---

 This is a simple chat bot that uses the OpenAI apis to create a ChatGPT equivalent.

 You can watch a great video walkthrough [here](https://youtu.be/jQFhtFMDz1s).